energized36/1800_202410_DTC08/README.md

 ## 1. Project Description

-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
+Trckr provides a simple way users to track their day-to-day expenses with the use of an intuative ui and simple design.
-This browser based web application to ...
+Core features are adding and deleting expenses, viewing expenses by categories and using a graph to visually interpret expenses.

 ## 2. Names of Contributor
 List team members and/or short bio's here...

-- my name is michael and i want to make cool stuff with code!
+- My name is michael and i want to make cool stuff with code!
 - I am Erryl and I am eager to implement my idea into a fully functioning website
 - I am Alzen Landayan and I am very excited about this project because a a lot of cool ideas will be manifested..